istvanaut/TK-MachineLearning/AGVCar/README.md

 * ESPRESSIF VS-CODE
 * Arduino IDE

-Both of them are built similarly, but each of them was incapable of SPI communication, more on this later.
+Both of them are built similarly, but each of them were incapable of SPI communication, more on this later.
 The structure of the code and workflow is that the ESP connects to the socket and sends out a request.
 These requests include:
 * WAITING_FOR_COMMAND - This indicates to the server that the controller is waiting for the action to perform.

 Then based on the response of the server the ESP handles received actions.

-Receives actions can be:
+Received actions can be:
 * STOP - Send stop message to Nucleo and stop all tasks
 * LINE_FOLLOW - Start a pre implemented line following algorithm on Nucleo
 * SEND_IMAGE - Sends the image to the server